How Full Amenity Tagging Unlocks Hidden Search | Crest & Cove

 Here's the exact process I walk through when auditing amenity tags for a WNC vacation rental client.

 Step 1: Walk the Property.
 Physically walk through every room with a checklist.
 Open every cabinet, check every closet, test every amenity.
-You'd be amazed how many hosts forget they have a waffle maker in the kitchen, a yoga mat in the closet, or a Bluetooth speaker on the nightstand.
+You'd be amazed at how many hosts forget they have a waffle maker in the kitchen, a yoga mat in the closet, or a Bluetooth speaker on the nightstand.
 If a guest can use it, it should be on your list.

 Step 2: Cross-Reference Platform Tags.
-Log into each platform where your property is listed.
+Log in to each platform where your property is listed.
 Go to the amenity settings section and review every available tag.
 Check the ones that apply.
 Don't rush this — go through every single category, even ones that seem irrelevant.
 You might discover tags you didn't know existed.

 Step 4: Check Competitor Tags.
 Search for properties similar to yours in your area.
 Click the top-performing listings and review their amenity tags.
 Are they tagged for anything you offer but haven't tagged?
 This competitive intelligence often reveals missing tags you wouldn't have thought of on your own.